 The New York State Court of Appeals has determined that pursuing a person amounts to a "seizure."
-As was previously discussed, police can only use this amount of intrusion when they have reasonable suspicion.
-On the other hand, no level of proof is needed for an officer to simply conduct surveillance so long as the surveillance is unobtrusive and doesn't restrict the subject's freedom of movement.
+As was previously discussed, police can only use this amount of

 Geographical Area of Employment

 A police officer's geographical area of employment ("G.A.O.E.") consists of the county, city, town or village that employs him or her.
 If the local government functions in more than one county, the geographical area of employment of a police officer employed by the local government extends throughout all such counties; for example, a New York City police officer's geographical area of employment is made up of the five counties - or boroughs - of New York City: Manhattan, Brooklyn, Queens, Staten Island, and the Bronx.